 To aid in communication and description, it is helpful to label the quadrants of the circumplex model.
 These labels are provided in Figure 2:

 An important contrast exists between the Winter Christian and the Spiritual Critic.
 The difference involves degree of engagement.
 The Winter Christian is engaged with God, the Critic is not.
 This distinction is important for diagnostic purposes.
-That is, when we hear a person offer up a complaint about God or church we can ask, Does this person love the church and/or God?
+That is, when we hear a person offer up a complaint about God or church we can ask, Is this person engaged with church and/or God?
 If so, then you have a Winter Christian.
 If not, you are hearing criticism by someone on the "outside," so to speak.

 To finish the quadrants, the Disengaged Believer is someone who is nominally Christian but who is neither engaged nor complaining.